tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **WEU DPC Tour 3** - 4th
 * **PGL Arlington Major** - 5-6th*

-Dude, it was so exciting.
-Notail called Alliance a bunch of cheaters during the coaching scandal and never formally apologized.
-Ceb DM'd Secret's social media manager and cursed him out in French for being mean.
-The brand appears to be slowly pivoting from esports teams to NFT manufacturers.
-It's been a ride.

-Oh the Dota?
-The Dota wasn't that great.
-After a sluggish season 1, MidOne got the boot and ana came back for season 2 under the tag *humblegod.* He proceeded to get so humbled he didn't even finish the season, probably said, "Yeah, I don't need this shit," and retired for realsies this time.
-OG then had to call up Madara to temporarily be their fifth in the three-way-hell-in-a-cell tiebreaker just to not get bumped down to lower division.

-We in the business simply refer to this as OG getting into "TI form."

 **What would success look like?** Fun fact: Every player in this team is popping their TI cherry this year.
 Wild!